africanmoose/digitalgarden/src/site/notes/0x - System/05 Zettelkasten/05.02 - Digital Garden/01 AfricanMoose Digital Garden.md

 - Many of the ideas written here are not quite fully formed, but in the spirit of working with the door open, I am publishing them here
 - A place to share interesting quotes, book reviews, music I like and any other random information
 - A place to share interesting workflows, productivity tools and ideas on how to work
-- I update this site usually a few times a week, so feel free to come back often
+- I update this site usually a few times a week, so feel free to come back often, or use the RSS feed at the bottom of the page

 ## Interesting Quotes